- What is candidate screening?

 What is candidate screening?

-Screening occurs at the start of your selection process.
+Candidate screening occurs at the start of your selection process.
 Screening tools are those designed to efficiently remove the candidates with the lowest likelihood of success from your selection process.
 This allows later steps to be more effective and efficient because the later steps are focused on more viable candidates.
-Selection refers to the entire process for talent acquisition.
-Selection is what occurs between candidate attraction and onboarding.
+Employee selection refers to the entire process for talent acquisition and is what occurs between candidate attraction and onboarding.

 What is high-volume recruitment?